jscodingnights/node-sockets-chat/README.md

 # node-sockets-chat
-Howto: Create a simple chat application using NodeJS and Socket.io.
+A coding challenge to craete a simple chat application using NodeJS and Socket.io.

 ## Links